OpenBankProject/API-Manager/README.md

 - `gunicorn` does not start successfully when omitting the directory change and using `apimanager.apimanager.wsgi` as program.
 - The user running  `gunicorn` needs to have write access to the _directory_ containing the database, as well as the database file itself.
+- The app's output is logged to `gunicorn`'s error logfile (see config for location)

 ### Process control